AlacrisIO/legicash-facts/demo.md

 ##### Poison gossip

-It may be sensible to make a quick-check style generator of corrupted gossip, and include VRF-mandate sharing of this poison between gossipers.
+It may be sensible to make a quick-check style generator of corrupted gossip, and include VRF-mandated sharing of this poison between gossipers.
 If during the handshake a gossiper fails to catch this poison, they could be punished.
 Gossipers could check that the poison they received was valid after the initial handshake.
 This would mitigate the issue of gossipers being tempted to skimp on